 - No spectators allowed for now

-- There may be no water fountains in use so please bring 1 or 2 FULL and LABELLED drink bottles
+- Some venues have no water fountains in use so please bring 1 or 2 FULL and LABELLED drink bottles

 - Sign in on arrival & ensure names on score sheets are 100% accurate and legible

 - Remain 1.5m from others wherever possible, including placing your belongings 1.5m apart, bench players sit 1.5m apart, duty scorers sit 1.5m apart etc

 - Limit use of communal facilities as much as possible, there will be toilets but no change rooms available